 Howard's role as a Trustee is to assist the Trust in its Financial Management and Corporate Governance responsibilities.

 Born in Boston, Jon grew up fishing Lincolnshire rivers and drains with family, friends or in competitions.
 His love and enthusiasm for rivers and fish led him to studying freshwater fisheries at The University of Hull, where he now works full time, investigating the conservation and rehabilitation of UK rivers and fish populations.

 Being a Trustee of the Lincolnshire Rivers Trust provides Jon with the opportunity to give something back to the rivers where it all began, so that future generations can enjoy them as he once did.

 Born and raised in Lincolnshire, Reuben spent most of his formative childhood exploring the fenland watercourses and rivers of our County, forging what has proved to be a lifelong fascination with the natural environment.
-As a young angler Reuben spent many happy seasons fishing the local drains and rivers and soon established a local reputation as pike angler, an aspect of the sport he is still passionate about to this day.
+As a young angler, Reuben spent many happy seasons fishing the local drains and rivers and soon established a local reputation as a pike angler, an aspect of the sport he is still passionate about today.

-After graduating from Sparsholt College in Hampshire, Reuben spent time working on a number of fish farms before securing a position as a Fisheries Officer with the then NRA, and continued serving within the Environment Agency's Fisheries Function in various roles until 2012 where he departed to pursue his own Fisheries Consultancy business working not just within Lincolnshire but all over the UK.
+After graduating from Sparsholt College in Hampshire, Reuben spent time working on a number of fish farms before securing a position as a Fisheries Officer with the NRA, and continued serving within the Environment Agency's Fisheries Function in various roles until 2012 when he departed to pursure his own Fisheries Consultancy business, working not just within Lincolnshire, but all over the UK.

-Terry is actively involved with his Community in Nettleham where he lives; he is Chairman of the Parish Council.
-He is a keen sportsman and follows most sports (other than motor racing!).
+Terry is actively involved with his Community in Nettleham where he lives; he is a member of the Parish Council.
+He is also a keen sportsman and follows most sports (other than motor racing!).